NixOS/nixos-hardware/README.md

 ## Get in touch

-For questions and discussions, come join us in the [nixos-anywhere matrix](https://matrix.to/#/#nixos-hardware:nixos.org) room.
+For questions and discussions, come join us in the [nixos-hardware matrix](https://matrix.to/#/#nixos-hardware:nixos.org) room.

 # Community Meetings